ClockWise3411/lipu-sona-pi-sitelen-Kuwi/pages/key-concepts/names-and-punctuation.md

 <span class="kuwi big center">. ? ! : ( )</span>

-When quoting a person, instead of using <span class="kuwi medium">:</span>, you can use two  <span class="kuwi medium">.</span> marks on either side of the quoted phrase.
+However, when quoting a person, instead of using <span class="kuwi medium">:</span>, you can use two  <span class="kuwi medium">.</span> marks on either side of the quoted phrase.
 Using this mark as quotes this way is completely optional and more of a stylistic choice.
 This is how the sentence "ona li toki e ni: mi wile ala e ni" would look with these quotes:

-<span class="kuwi big center">ona- litoki- eni- ..mi- wileala eni-..</span>
+<span class="kuwi big center">ona- litoki- e_ni- ..mi- wileala e_ni-..</span>

 If the quoted phrase were to end in a ? or !, the final <span class="kuwi medium">.</span> at the end of the quote can be replaced with the appropriate mark.
 Again, this is a stylistic choice and completely optional, but it's how I choose to use the script.
 Here's an example using "ona li toki e ni: tenpo ni la sina sona a e sitelen Kuwi!"

-<span class="kuwi big center">ona- litoki- eni- ..tenponila sinasona a esitelenkuwi.!</span>
+<span class="kuwi big center">ona- litoki- e_ni- ..tenponila sinasona a esitelenkuwi.!</span>